-Number of new facility-associated CDI cases at the FH acute care site where CDI was most likely associated and confirmed or diagnosed per 10,000 patient days, within a specified time frame e.g. fiscal period, year-to-date, fiscal year (Note: does not account for cases that are transferred between sites)
+Number of CDI new cases/reinfections attributed to the same facility where a patient was admitted and identified as a CDI case.
+Rates are presented per 10,000 patient days, within a specified time frame (e.g. fiscal period, year-todate, fiscal year).

-Clostridioides difficile is the most common cause of facility-associated infectious diarrhea.
+Clostridioides difficile is the most common cause of healthcare-associated infectious diarrhea.
 CDI occurs when antibiotics kill good bacteria in the gut, allowing the Clostridioides difficile bacteria to grow and produce toxins that can damage the bowel.

-Fraser Health's CDI incidence rate, which is the number of new acute care cases per population-at-risk, is 3.1 in 2022/23, which is meeting the current FHA internal target of $\leq$ 4.5 cases per 10,000 patient days.
-In previous fiscal years from 2016/17 to 2021/22, the rate of CDI remained below the FHA internal target set for each respective year.
+Fraser Health's CDI incidence rate, which is the number of new acute care cases per population-at-risk, is 2.7 in 2023/24 year-to-date, which is meeting the current FHA internal target of ≤ 4.5 cases per 10,000 patient days.
+In previous fiscal years from 2017/18 to 2022/23, the rate of CDI remained below the FHA internal target set for each respective year.
 Please see figures below.